Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 Article 3 Role of the Board of Directors

 3.1.
 The Board of Directors is to ensure that the Bank’s organisation and activities are adequate and effective at all times and in accordance with laws, rules and regulatory requirements.
 The Board of Directors has ultimate authority in all matters between shareholders’ meetings and monitors daily operation of the Bank.
 The Board of Directors has a statutory role which it is required to fulfil unless legal provisions allow for the delegation of authority by mandate.
-The Board of Directors shall on a yearly basis identify its key tasks for the coming operating year.
+The Board of Directors shall on a yearly bases identify its key tasks for the coming operating year.

 3.2.
 The Board of Directors is responsible for the operation and strategic development of the Bank, as well as its risk policy, and for ensuring an active system of internal control in accordance with the Act on Financial Undertakings, No. 161/2002, and rules adopted by virtue of it.
 The Board of Directors is responsible for ensuring that control of accounting and financial management complies with the laws, and rules applicable to the Bank's activities.
 Furthermore, the Board of Directors is responsible for ensuring that corporate governance and the Bank's internal organisation contribute to the efficient and careful management of the Bank, segregation of duties and for preventing conflict of interest.